modlab246/TREM2_PTB/geomx/img/tmp.md

 # geomx_panel_plot.ipynb

-Plot GeoMx spots as composites with frames colored by annotation
+Plot GeoMx spots as composites with frames colored by annotation.